TL;DR: Is Granola AI Worth It in 2026?

 Another user chimes in saying that “it’s illegal in certain jurisdictions to not notify parties you’re recording them.”
 That’s also true, but Granola may sneak into a gray area.

-As JasonWorthing8 points out: Granola doesn’t actually record anything.
-“It retains and generates transcripts, retains your own notes, and its AI-generated notes,” but it doesn’t record or store meetings anywhere.
+As JasonWorthing8 points out, Granola doesn’t actually record anything.
+It generates and keeps transcripts, your own notes, and the AI-generated notes, but no meeting is stored anywhere.
 That’s why there’s no audio or video playback.
 Granola doesn’t have them.
 It just transcribes the audio to text in real-time and then makes notes based on the complete transcript.
+Granola’s own docs confirm it: audio is cached temporarily for transcription, then deleted.

 One last Reddit thread has Granola as a recommendation.